popsim-consortium/manuscript/response-to-reviewers.md

 >
 > a. "bespoke" struck me as a distracting word choice, given its contemporary associations.
 Upon checking a dictionary, I see how it is an appropriate and precise word choice, but maybe it's best to instead simply say: "custom" or "one-off".
 > b.
 To elaborate on the point you're making here, you could also share how the general modus operandi often includes the pasting of long unwieldy command-line calls for generating simulations into methods sections.
 Many of these command-line values are buried across the literature, often in supplementary methods.
 Additional virtues of your catalog is having: 1) a central repository for such models, and 2) modular configuration files (e.g. I can keep the same demographic model, but change the recombination map, without having to re-write, or learn, the innards of a complex command-line for ms/msprime)

+Maybe make this wording more descriptive and precise.

 >
 > 5. Page 5, "accurate, standardized simulations": related to the point above about "accurate" models - I wonder if a different word should be used here, or even omit "accurate".
 The word doesn't add much value over simply saying the models are standardized - the standardization includes that the model implementation is quality controlled to match the original source publication, which I think is what is meant by accuracy here?
 >
 > 6. Page 6.
 Typo in "time or writing".
 Change to "time of writing"
 >
 > 7. Page 8.
 I like the approach of showing inverse coalescent rates, but it would be instructive to practitioners and useful for teaching, if in all figures you showed both the census sizes (e.g. with light grey dashed lines) and inverse rates (e.g. with dark grey solid lines as now in Fig 2).

+Add census size ("simulated pop size as taken from the published model"?) to Fig 2, 3, Also S1, S2, S3.
+Explain in the text (maybe caption), and also explain why not to Fig 4.
+Issue #160 (jradrion)

 >
 > 8. Figure 4.
 > a.
 Confusing how in panels A and B time moves left to right, and in panel C time moves right to left.
 > b.
 Also, the figure would be improved by showing with vertical lines the timing of the CEU/YRI divergence in the true model. (similar comments hold for Figures S4 and S5)

+Done in PR #161, thanks ckyriazis!

 >
 > 9. Page 16 "checked for convergence" : Wording - sounds like checking for convergence between the methods - I think you mean convergence by each method to an optimum in their respective objective functions.
 >